 - Health: How your participation in this study will benefit the mental health community in the longer term and your commitment to remaining in the community health sector.
 Your past experience of study and how you plan to meet your study assessment commitments involved in completing the program.

-One scholarship will be provided to a student commencing in the Graduate Certificate in Mental Health Practice.
+One scholarship will be provided to a student commencing in the Graduate Certificate in Mental Health Practice in Trimester 2 2020.
 Maximum value is $3,900, paid in two instalments.

-Instalments of $1,950 are payable within six weeks after the Census Date in Trimester 1 and at completion of the program subject to satisfying scholarship Terms and Conditions.
+Instalments of $1,950 are payable within six weeks after the census date in Trimester 2 and at completion of the program subject to satisfying scholarship terms and conditions.

 To remain eligible for the scholarship, applicants will be required to: